 - Orphaned kitten and puppies that are simply too young and should never be in a shelter**

-By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a permanent home as well as help prevent overcrowding in our shelter.
+By offering TLC, and open up your home to an animal in need, you prepare the animal for adoption into a permanent home as well as help prevent overcrowding in our shelter.
 HSCC is always looking for more foster homes, especially throughout the busy spring and summer seasons when kitten season is starting.

 Most common reasons animals require foster care: